Skip to main content

 (3) The individual is under sixty years of age and received private duty nursing services in accordance with rule 5160-12-02 of the Administrative Code for at least twelve consecutive months immediately preceding application.

 (4) The individual is under sixty years of age, lives in the community and is at imminent risk of institutionalization due to the documented loss of a primary caregiver.
-In such instances, there must be written evidence (such as a doctor's order, a death certificate, or documentation that the primary caregiver is institutionalized or relocated out of the area) that substantiates the primary caregiver is unavailable to provide care and support, and without Ohio home care waiver services, the individual will require care in an inpatient hospital setting or a nursing facility (NF).
+Written evidence is needed that substantiates the primary caregiver is unavailable to provide care and support, and the individual would need care in an inpatient hospital setting or a nursing facility (NF).

 (5) The individual is under sixty years of age and resides in a medicaid-funded NF at the time of application.

-(6) The individual is under sixty years of age, is determined by ODM to be eligible for the HOME choice ("Helping Ohioans Move, Expanding Choice") program in accordance with rule 5160-51-02 of the Administrative Code, and resides in a residential treatment facility as defined in rule 5160-51-01 of the Administrative Code, or an inpatient hospital setting.
+(6) The individual is determined by ODM to be eligible for the HOME choice ("Helping Ohioans Move, Expanding Choice") program in accordance with Chapter 5160-51 of the Administrative Code.

 Supplemental Information